philippwesche/chewlang/README.md

 As HTML in particular is predominantly line break agnostic, some websites are delivered as a single line of code.
 We can remedy this via:

 * Reframe [/*replacement expression*/]
   * Reframe on its own cuts at every '><' border; with a replacement regex of the format /*where you find this*/*replace with this*/, it becomes more versatile.
 If the replacement expression contains one or several newline characters, the file will be broken into lines at those points.
+Reframe is *previewable* instruction - more on that below.

-When it's needed, reframing is one of the first things you'll want to instruct Chew to do when you're starting to write a script, and so output from the reframe action will be printed when your *Reframe* line is the last line in your file, to help you check your working.
+When needed, reframing is one of the first things you'll want to instruct Chew to do when you're starting to write a script, and so output from the reframe action will be printed when your *Reframe* line is the last line in your file, to help you check your working.
+Other previewable statements are discussed in a separate section, below.

 ## Clean output
 Output data cleaning can also be performed in Chew: